Newsman/CS-Cart-Newsman/README.md

 ## Installation:

 1.
-- Copy the *"newsman"* addon folder from this repository to your "app/addons/" shop directory.
+- Copy the *"app"* folder contents from this repository to your "app/" shop directory.
-- Copy the "newsman.php" file from "app/controllers/frontend/" to your "app/controllers/frontend/" shop directory.

 2. Install addon from Manage Add-ons and Set it as active.